 Face Drooping – Does one side of the face droop or is it numb?
 Ask the person to smile.

 Arm Weakness – Is one arm weak or numb?
 Ask the person to raise both arms.
 Does one arm drift downward?

 Speech Difficulty – Is speech slurred?
 Are they unable to speak?
 Are they hard to understand?
 Ask the person to repeat a simple sentence like: “The sky is blue.”
 Is the sentence repeated correctly?

 Time to call 9-1-1 – If the person shows any of these symptoms, even if the symptoms go away, call 9-1-1 and get them to the hospital immediately.

-The 2013 television, radio, print, outdoor and web public service advertisements, created by Grey New York and The BAM Connection, communicate that body language can signal that someone’s having a stroke.
+The 2015 PSAs, created by The BAM Connection, feature NBA All-Star Paul George, whose mother suffered a stroke when he was a child.
 PSAs direct viewers to www.strokeassociation.org to learn more about the consequences and warning signs of stroke.
 They can also download the Spot a Stroke F.A.S.T.app available in English and Spanish from the App Store and Google Play.